Light Field Depth Estimation via Stitched Epipolar Plane Images: Proposed LF Depth Estimation

+The LTI serves as an indicator of a superpixel's likelihood of being a texture-less region, with lower LTI values indicating a higher probability.
+To determine the texture-less regions, we employ an adaptive thresholding approach.
+Figure \ref{fig:LTI} illustrates two close-up views of the light field image \emph{Buddha2}, where the majority of superpixels correspond to textured regions in the face region, whereas nearly all superpixels in the dice image represent texture-less regions.

-The texture-less region determined by the superpixel method is tiny \cite{RN144}, so that the depth in texture-less region may be linear change or piecewise linear change in a large nonlinear region.
-It is noted that piecewise linear model is the common assumption in many methods.
-Therefore, we use the slope linear propagating strategy in each texture-less region.
-Furthermore, the depth continuity between adjacent texture-less regions is considered also.
-If adjacent superpixels lie in the same linear texture-less region, their normal vectors are similar, while adjacent superpixels with different normal vectors may lie in a bigger nonlinear texture-less region.
-To determine whether the depth between texture-less regions changes linearly, we use the value of HSV space to form the propagation cue based on mean~shift~algorithm \cite{RN146}.
-Therefore, for all superpixels those are texture-less regions, the depth is refined by minimizing the following energy function.
+The texture-less region identified through the superpixel method is typically small \cite{RN144}, resulting in a linear or piecewise linear depth variation within a larger nonlinear region.
+It should be noted that the piecewise linear model is commonly assumed in various methods.
+Therefore, we employ a slope linear propagation strategy within each texture-less region.
+Additionally, we consider the continuity of depth between adjacent texture-less regions.
+If adjacent superpixels belong to the same linear texture-less region, their normal vectors exhibit similarity.
+Conversely, neighboring superpixels with different normal vectors may belong to a larger nonlinear texture-less region.
+To determine whether there is linear depth change between texture-less regions, we utilize the HSV color space values to establish a propagation cue based on the mean-shift algorithm \cite{RN146}.
+Consequently, for all superpixels identified as texture-less regions, the depth is refined by minimizing the following energy function:

-where\(\widehat{\text{\ d}}\) is the refined depth, \(d\) is the depth result after Section \ref{sec:SlopeRefine}, \(d_{l}\) is the depth derived after slope linear propagating above, \(\text{SP}_{j}\) is the adjacent superpixel of \(\text{SP}_{i}\), \(\tau_{\text{out}}\) is the weight of the depth continuity between texture-less regions, \(w_{s}\) is the spatial distance between adjacent superpixels, and \(\nabla v\) is the gradient of mean depth in adjacent SPs.
+where\(\widehat{\text{\ d}}\) is the refined depth, \(d\) is the depth result obtained in Section \ref{sec:occRefine}, \(d_{l}\) is the depth derived after slope linear propagating above, \(\text{SP}_{j}\) is the adjacent superpixel of \(\text{SP}_{i}\), \(\tau_{\text{out}}\) is the weight of the depth continuity between texture-less regions, \(w_{s}\) is the spatial distance between adjacent superpixels, and \(\nabla v\) is the gradient of mean depth in adjacent SPs.

+The first term in Eq. (\ref{equ:19}) enforces the refined depth to closely resemble the initial depth, while the second term ensures the refined depth aligns with its neighboring values.
+The denominators in the equation reduce the strength of the effect when the product of the gradient and spatial distance between adjacent superpixels is large.